Glossary

 Regulations and Legislations in Link to PUWER

-As mentioned above, the PUWER legislation from 1998 is not a law but a set of guidelines under the Health and Safety at Work Act 1974 (HSWA).
-The HSWA covers all types of workplaces and states that employers have to provide a safe and healthy workplace for their employees.
-The act includes different codes, regulations, statutes, as well as guidelines for workplace safety.
+As noted above, the 1998 PUWER legislation is not itself a law.
+It is a set of guidelines under the Health and Safety at Work Act 1974 (HSWA).
+The HSWA covers every type of workplace and obliges employers to provide a safe and healthy environment for their staff.
+It brings together a range of codes, regulations, statutes, and guidelines for workplace safety.

 First Steps in Implementing PUWER

-Before your company can hope to implement PUWER successfully, you must first create an extensive list of all assets and keep it up to date.
-This is an important step in your risk assessment to ensure that all your work equipment is covered in future health and safety inspections and receives a thorough examination.
+Before you can implement PUWER successfully, you need a complete, current list of all your assets.
+This is a foundational part of your risk assessment: it ensures every piece of work equipment is accounted for in future health and safety inspections and gets a thorough examination.

 Identify the Asset

-This includes a brief summary of every asset in your company to gain a better overview of what assets you own and what they are used for.
+Write a brief summary of every asset in your company.
+This gives you a clearer overview of what you own and what each item is used for.

 Asset Owners

-Whether your business owns this asset directly or whether it is the property of an employee or a leasing company, the information should be included in your asset overview.
+Note whether your business owns the asset outright, or whether it belongs to an employee or a leasing company.
+Either way, the detail belongs in your asset overview.

 Date of Purchase